Magnitus-/ExpressUser/README.md

 - GET /Users/:Field/:ID/Count

-If no error was encountered while manipulating the store, but the user was not found, an error route will be triggered with Err.Source having the value of 'ExpressUser' and Err.Type having the value of 'NoUser'.

-Otherwise, the count of users satisfying the selection (numerical primitive) is stored in the property res.locals.ExpressUser.Result.
+The count of users satisfying the selection (numerical primitive) is stored in the property res.locals.ExpressUser.Result.

 - PUT /User/Self/Memberships/:Membership and PUT /User/:Field/:ID/Memberships/:Membership